JimYang9788/JimYang9788/README.md

 I am Jim, and here are some ideas to get you started, I

-- 🐳 am a software engineer currently working at Bloomberg LP.
+- 🐳 am a software engineer currently working at Bloomberg
 - 🍵 Coffee addict
 - 🐬 Graduated from University of Waterloo, interested in backend engineering, DevOps, and Blockchain.
 - 🎸 Spent unhealthy amount of time practicing guitar, and my favourite guitarist is John Petrucci, Jason Richardson, and Nick Johnston.
 I post of some of my cover videos on my youtube channel  [here](https://www.youtube.com/channel/UCNGkDz0ueiUGlVl8zQpimnA).